Mkhombo Nature Reserve

 Mkhombo Nature Reserve is a protected area in Mpumalanga, South Africa.
-It is a large, 11,223 ha reserve which conserves an easterly Kalahari thornveld environment around the shores of a Mkhombo dam.
-The reserve has typical Highlands grassland with a network of wetlands and rocky outcrops.
+It is a large, 11,223 ha reserve which conserves an easterly Kalahari thornveld environment around the shores of Mkhombo Dam.
+The reserve has typical highland grassland with a network of wetlands and rocky outcrops.

 The nature reserve is known for its bird life.
 Among the species native to the reserve are the reed cormorant, African yellow-billed hornbill, African grey hornbill, white-breasted cormorant, little swift, hamerkop, red-winged starling, pectoral sandpiper, grey plover, barred wren-warbler, and yellow wagtail.

 It is a frequent safari destination for visitors from around the world.
 Species found in the reserve include elephants, lions, leopards, cheetahs, buffaloes, rhinoceroses, hippopotamuses, and several antelope species.